CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 ### Purchasing Licenses for O365

-Under Step 5 in CloudM Migrate an option to scan the source can leveraged to help determine the exact numbers of license needed for O365.
-It's recommend to purchase licensing and provision OneDrive, SharePoint and Archive Mailboxes before migrating.
+Under Step 5 in CloudM Migrate an option to scan the source can be leveraged to help determine the exact numbers of licenses needed for O365.
+It's recommended to purchase licenses and provision OneDrive, SharePoint and Archive Mailboxes before migrating.

 ### Setting the Domain on the O365 Tenant